RichardsonColin/LHL-smappy/README.md

 1. Fork and clone this repository to your local machine.
 2. Cd from your terminal into that new repsoitory.
-1. Create a `.env` file by using `.env.example` as a reference: `cp .env.example .env`.
+3. Create a `.env` file by using `.env.example` as a reference: `cp .env.example .env`.
-2. Update the `.env` file with your correct local information.
+4. Create a Postgres database `createdb db_name`
-3. Install dependencies using the `npm install` command.
+5. Update the `.env` file with database name.
-5. Run migrations: `knex migrate:latest`.
+6. Install dependencies using the `npm install` command.
-6. Run the seed: `knex seed:run`.
+7. Run migrations: `knex migrate:latest`.
-4. Run `npm run local` - wait for `Smappy app listening on port 8080`.
+8. Run `npm run local` - wait for `Smappy app listening on port 8080`.
-5. In your browser go to <http://localhost:8080/>.
+9. In your browser go to <http://localhost:8080/>.

 ## App Screenshots